cwendorf/EASI/docs/Tutorials/IndependentSummaryTutorial.md

 ## Level2   2.450   0.955   0.325   4.532
 ```

-Here too it is possible to alter the width of the confidence intervals and to establish a more plausible comparison value for the effect size.
+Here too it is possible to alter the width of the confidence intervals and to establish a more plausible comparison value for the mean.

 ```r
 estimateStandardizedMeans(IndependentSummary,mu=5,conf.level=.99)